-- Department of General Services (DGS) procured 308,978 MWhs of Renewable Energy Credits (RECs) for 2019 offsetting 40% of the Commonwealth's total electricity load for the year.
-The Green-e certified RECs are derived from nationwide certified renewable energy sources at a cost of $250,658.
-This purchase was made possible due to the favorable electricity contracts which created a 2019 calendar year savings of over through $2.8 million.
-According to the EPA's Greenhouse Gas Equivalencies Calculator, the Commonwealth's purchase leads to an annual offset of approximately 218,494 metric tons of carbon dioxide or the electricity use of roughly 26,164 average American homes for a year.
+The commonwealth procured 308,978 MWhs of Renewable Energy Credits (RECs) for 2019, offsetting 40-percent of the commonwealth's total electricity load for the year.
+This purchase ranks the commonwealth #35 on the U.S. EPA's Green Power Partnership National Top 100 list.
+The Green-e certified RECs are derived from nationwide certified renewable energy sources.
+According to the EPA's Greenhouse Gas Equivalencies Calculator, the commonwealth's purchase leads to an annual offset of approximately 218,494 metric tons of carbon dioxide or the emission equivalent of the electricity use of roughly 26,164 average homes for a year.

 Twelve new buildings or major renovations projects are incorporating the Executive Order's high-performance building criteria into design and construction.
 The DGS Public Works Bureau of Pre-Construction and DCNR's Bureau of Facility Design and Construction have authority to construct new facilities for the commonwealth.
 In addition, the DGS Bureau of Real Estate oversees the management of commonwealth facility leases and lease renewals.
 These bureaus each have committed to pursue the Executive Order's high-performance standards, by incorporating the standards into contract provisions.
 The table below shows the list of high-performance building projects underway.